 - Visual acuity with corrective lenses to identify cyanosis and absence of respiratory movement in patients, and to read small print on medication containers, physician’s orders, monitors and equipment calibrations

 - Hearing ability with auditory aids to understand the normal speaking voice without viewing the speaker’s face, and to hear monitor alarms, emergency signals, call bells from patients and stethoscope sounds originating from a patient’s blood vessels, heart, lungs and abdomen

 - Physical ability to stand for prolonged periods of time, perform cardiopulmonary resuscitation, lift patients and move from room to room or maneuver in limited spaces

 - Ability to communicate effectively in verbal and written form.
 Ability to speak clearly and succinctly when explaining treatment procedures, describing patient conditions and implementing health teaching.
 Ability to write legibly and correctly on a patient’s chart for legal documentation

 - Manual dexterity to use sterile techniques and insert catheters, and to prepare and administer medications, such as IVs, POs and IMs

 - Ability to function safely under stressful conditions, adapting to ever-changing clinical situations involving patient care

 Standards for Readmission to the Generic B.S.N.
 Program

-Students who have an interruption in the normal progression of their nursing studies as a result of withdrawal from a nursing course, earning a grade lower than C in a required nursing or science course, or not being in compliance with other progression standards will no longer be enrolled in the Generic B.S.N. program.
+Students who have an interruption in the normal progression of their nursing studies as a result of withdrawal from a nursing course, earning a grade lower than C in a required nursing course, or not being in compliance with other progression standards will no longer be enrolled in the Generic B.S.N. program.